The retirement of Graham Fletcher as Councillor and Chair of Bainton and Ashton Parish Council.

-After more than 10 years serving as a parish councillor latterly as vice chairman, Richard Harris has decided to retire.
+Richard Harris retired on 9th April after more than 10 years serving as a parish councillor latterly as vice chairman.
 Richard’s contribution to the working council has been absolutely tremendous and is much appreciated.
 We thank him wholeheartedly and wish him a happy “council retirement”.

 Vacancy notices will be posted but if anyone is interested in joining BAPC please do not hesitate to contact Catherine (clerk) or Graham (chairman) or any of the councillors.